Pastor Troy Evans

 To see a movement of

-church planting and multiplication, changing lives and transforming urban communities, through the full power of God's Kingdom and the whole gospel being radically unleashed.
+church planting and multiplication, changing lives and transforming urban communities, through the whole gospel being radically unleashed.

 To create a movement of church planting and multiplication by raising-up high capacity, urban planters, leaders, and teams; identifying highly receptive urban sites, cities, and communities; and empowering robust resources of prayer, renewal, and capital